Tigers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on two occasions.

-- The last 10 Tigers contests have not had a spread posted by oddsmakers.
-Detroit and its opponent have finished below the over/under for seven consecutive games, with the average total set by oddsmakers during that span being 8.4.
+- Oddsmakers have not posted a spread in any of the Tigers' past 10 contests.
+In eight consecutive games, Detroit and its opponent have fallen short of the over/under, with the average total set by bookmakers being 8.4 runs.

 Tigers Betting Records & Stats